NHL Rumors: A Glimpse Of New Jersey Devils GM Search - The Media Times

 Some candidates replace former general manager Ray Shero

-Craig Custance from The Athletic: First there is a selection list that Ray Shero should take over permanently.
+Craig Custance from The Athletic: First there is a shortlist that Ray Shero should take over permanently.
 Let’s take a look.

 Tom Fitzgerald offers the obvious possibility.
 Fitzgerald enjoys the ability to audition for this job first.
 He also has a trading period and several months later to show management what he can do.